 #3: Game-Changing Influencer Marketing Tools Make a Big Splash

 This one is murky enough for us to take a 0, but we weren’t wrong.
-Posts like this and this do suggest the appetite for influencer marketing tools is growing.
+Post like this one and this second post do suggest the appetite for influencer marketing tools is growing.
 The main issue with our prediction is we were eagerly anticipating SparkToro’s launch in 2019 and that didn’t happen.
 Here’s to the big launch happening in 2020!

 #4: Marketers Realize the Importance of Optimizing Content for Voice Search